damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 ### General<a name="general"></a>

-* The first month at a remote first company is hard, especially if you have not worked remote before and/or if you're unfamiliar with the tools used (mainly GitLab, chat, and video calling).
-If you feel lonely feel free to schedule 1 on 1 video calls to get to know people.
-If you need help with the tools ask people for help.
-If you don't know who to ask for help use the #questions chat channel.
-If you're not happy please let your manager know so we can take action.
-We have also set up a monthly GitLab 101 call to explain our history and have some time for Q&A.
-* Follow the Git and GitLab course on [Platzi](https://courses.platzi.com/courses/git-gitlab/)
-* Become familiar with how GitLab works by learning our [GitLab Basics](http://doc.gitlab.com/ce/gitlab-basics/README.html)
-* Set-up and familiarize yourself with our apps: [Gmail](https://mail.google.com/), [Google Calendar](https://www.google.com/calendar/), [Slack](https://gitlab.slack.com/messages/general/) and [Google Drive](https://www.google.com/drive/)
-* Be aware your google calendar (tied to your GitLab account) is internally viewable by default, you might want to [change this](https://support.google.com/calendar/answer/34580?co=GENIE.Platform%3DDesktop&hl=en) in your calendar settings.
-* You can [download](https://tools.google.com/dlpage/drive/index.html?hl=en) Google Drive for your computer to access offline
 * You should have been provided access to our [Internal GitLab Server](https://dev.gitlab.org).
 Take a moment to familiarize yourself with:
   1. The Dashboard
   1. The Projects